Oral Health

 Toothache 101: Why the Ache Happens

 A tooth might look like a simple block of enamel, yet inside the tooth hides a living system of pulp, blood vessels, and nerve endings.
 When decay is the most common intruder, it chews through the hard outer layer of the tooth and exposes sensitive parts of the tooth.
 The pain that originates there can travel through tiny tunnels in the pulp, fire up the nerves, and make the pain radiate to the ear, temple, or even the neck.
-This referred pain means the tooth or the area around a tooth hurts, but the real trouble may be inside your tooth.
-Pain may feel dull today and sharp pain tomorrow; it can come and go or stick around like an unwanted houseguest.

 Common Cause of Tooth Pain

 Tooth decay isn’t alone on the suspect list.
-A broken tooth after a popcorn mishap, a cavity left unchecked, gum disease eating away at support, or wisdom teeth start pressing on nerves—all of them cause pain.
+A broken tooth after a popcorn mishap, a cavity left unchecked, gum disease eating away at support, or wisdom teeth start pressing on nerves, all of them cause pain.
 Trauma from knocked out teeth, grinding at night, and even sinus pressure can make the pain worse.
 Because so many possible causes overlap, a dentist often needs an x-ray to see the part of the tooth you can’t.

 Toothache Symptoms You Shouldn’t Ignore